 prime time – stay tuned!)

-X. “Uh-oh!” – complaints, compliance and collections (Still under construction)
+X. “Uh-oh!” – complaints, compliance and collections (Started, but still under construction)

 XI.
 “Up Your Assessment” – All about what our dues do and don’t

 XII. ”All That Jazz” - Everything that doesn’t fit in another category